The Harvard International Law Journal is currently reviewing article submissions for Volume 64, Issue 1.

 Once an article has been selected, the Managing Editors will contact the author with a contract and further information on the publication process.
 The ILJ editorial process is a rigorous one, and authors should expect to work closely with Journal staff on substantial substantive and technical revisions prior to the article’s final publication.

 In limited cases, we can expedite the review of a submitted article if the author is facing strict response deadlines by other journals that have already accepted the article.
-To request an expedited review, please e-mail the Managing Editors.
-(Please include “Request for Expedited Review: TITLE OF ARTICLE” in the subject heading.)
+Please indicate your expedited review request information on your Scholastica manuscript submission.

 We will do our best to accommodate authors’ requests for expedition of their submissions, but may request that authors seek extensions to ensure that their manuscripts receive full and appropriate consideration.